Become A Junior Ranger

 Like many other national parks, Joshua Tree offers young visitors the opportunity to join the National Park Service "team" as Junior Rangers.
 Interested youth complete a series of activities during a park visit, share their answers with a park ranger, and receive an official Junior Ranger badge.
 Junior Rangers are typically between the ages of 5 to 13, but people of all ages are welcome to participate.

 Kids visiting Joshua Tree National Park may earn a Junior Ranger badge by completing a number of activities as they explore the park.
 The Junior Ranger booklet is available at park entrance stations and visitor centers.
 Booklet activities include drawing, writing, observing wildlife and attending a ranger program.
 Among the national Junior Ranger programs, Joshua Tree also participates in the Junior Ranger Night Explorer program.
-If you're unable to visit Joshua Tree, kids can also complete Junior Ranger activities virtually to earn their badge from afar.
+If you're unable to visit Joshua Tree, kids can also complete Junior Ranger activities virtually.

 Park footer